broadinstitute/MorphEm/README.md

 # CHAMMI

-The CHAMMI dataset is available for download on [Zenado](https://zenodo.org/record/7988357).
+The CHAMMI dataset is available for download on [Zenodo](https://zenodo.org/record/7988357).

 We released model checkpoints and the training scripts to further aid reproducibility.
 Our code and checkpoints are now publicly available at [here](https://github.com/chaudatascience/channel_adaptive_models).

+The CHAMMI paper can be found [here](https://arxiv.org/pdf/2310.19224.pdf) and a short presentation of the project can be found [here](https://neurips.cc/virtual/2023/poster/73620).

 ### Note